Monsoon Kayak Expedition

 Did you know that monsoon kayaking in Nepal is totally possible?
 Many people are put off coming to Nepal in the monsoon because the waters are too high, and yes they are, but with a country with over 6,000 rivers - there is always something to paddle.

 This trip is for those who want to experience big volume rivers and non commercial sections of the rivers.
 This trip is led only by our very best kayakers and if you have the experience, we think kayaking in the monsoon is one of the best times to visit Nepal!

 This is an itinerary we have put together for experienced paddlers (Must be solid Grade IV+ with roll, with some experience of big volume rivers) for the months of June - Sept.

-We'll start things off with a warm up on the Trisuli River, just a 3 hour drive from Kathmandu, although we say 'warm up' this is one of the biggest volume rivers we will come across.
-But with big bouncy wave trains, this is still a safe river and A LOT of fun!
-We will depart from our office in Kathmandu at 6.30am.
-This will give you a chance to try out the big volume whitewater in Nepal and give our guides the chance to decide whether you are competent to take on the rivers that come next.
-After 4 hours on the water we will take out and spend the night at our private camp, Gurung Valley.
+We'll start things off with a warm up on the Trisuli River, just a 3 hour drive from Kathmandu.
+Although we say 'warm up' this is one of the biggest volume rivers we will come across.
+With big bouncy wave trains, this is still a safe river and A LOT of fun!

 Lunch & Dinner included.
 Camping accommodation.